singhanju12340/MyTeacher/content/Database/Dynamo DB.md

 ---
 Creation Time: Wednesday, October 9th 2024
-Modified Time: Wednesday, October 9th 2024
+Modified Time: Thursday, January 30th 2025
 ---
 _It is a fully-managed, highly scalable, key-value service provided by AWS.
 It can be majorly used for caching usecases.